matrix-org/synapse/docs/development/room-dag-concepts.md

 ## Backward extremity

 The current marker of where we have backfilled up to and will generally be the oldest-in-time events we know of in the DAG.
+This gives a starting point when backfilling history.

 When we persist a non-outlier event, we clear it as a backward extremity and set all of its `prev_events` as the new backward extremities if they aren't already